 - Swelling and/or locking with activity

 Treatment options range from therapy and over-the-counter pain meds to injection to surgery.

-Surgery is typically done as an outpatient procedure and may range from arthroscopy with microfracture or drilling, to more advanced cartilage replacement techniques such as ACI and OATS.
+Surgery is typically done as an outpatient procedure and may range from arthroscopy with microfracture or drilling, to more advanced cartilage replacement techniques.
 The goal behind surgery is to reestablish cartilage coverage over the area of the tear, allowing the return to sports and other activity in 4-6 months.

 If signs of knee pain, catching, popping, and swelling persists for more than 1-2 weeks, patients are encouraged to seek an appointment with their JOI knee specialist.